ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

+### Software Review

+* [waywiser is Now a Part of rOpenSci](/blog/2023/04/21/ropensci-news-digest-april-2023) by Mike Mahoney.
+Plus version 0.3.0 now on CRAN, and a new preprint.
+Other languages: .

+### Other topics

 * [Meeting the Stars of the R-Universe: Researching Our Brain with the Magic of the R-Universe](/blog/2023/04/21/ropensci-news-digest-april-2023) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 Working with the human brain requires specific software and complex developments, however R appears as the natural way to collect hundreds of data that need to be analyzed and the R-Universe as the most friendly place to share and invite to collaborate.
 Our third stop bring us to __Norway__ to talk with __Athanasia Monika Mowinckel__.
 Other languages: <a href='/es/blog/2023/03/30/r-universe-stars-3-es' lang='es'>Conociendo a las estrellas del Universo R: Investigando nuestro cerebro con la magia del universo R (es)</a>.

+### Tech Notes

+* [How r-universe searches for packages on CRAN / Bioconductor](/blog/2023/04/21/ropensci-news-digest-april-2023) by Jeroen Ooms.
+How r-universe searches for, and includes, packages on CRAN / Bioconductor that are available on GitHub or GitLab or R-forge.
+Other languages: .

 <!-- ## Use cases